PLOS/grobid/packaging.md

 The recommended workflow for building a package is as follows:

+1. You need to be running the version and distribution of ubuntu or debian you are building a package for.

+1. You will need to install some build dependencies: `apt-get install debhelper libxml2-dev libxml2-dev:i386 libc6-i386 libgcc-5-dev libgcc-5-dev:i386
+maven tomcat7-common tomcat7-user`

 1. First, create a new branch off of the commit you want to release.
 For example, grobid uses tags like `grobid-parent-0.4.1`.
 To build grobid-0.4.1, you might do something like `git checkout -b build/0.4.1 grobid-parent-0.4.1`.